The Great Scam: Federal prosecutors take us inside South Florida’s most shocking cases of COVID relief fraud - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Back then, many businesses were forced to close.
 Congress passed trillions of dollars in pandemic relief and while the government money did help many, it also opened the door for those not eligible to help themselves.

-Jonathan Bailyn/Assistant U.S. Attorney: “It should be offensive to the American taxpayers that there were so many of their fellow citizens who saw this as an opportunity for theft, for exploitation, for stealing.”
+Assistant U.S. Attorney Jonathan Bailyn: “It should be offensive to the American taxpayers that there were so many of their fellow citizens who saw this as an opportunity for theft, for exploitation, for stealing.”

 And an opportunity for spending, lots of spending.

-Jonathan Bailyn/Assistant U.S. Attorney: “He spends it on jewelry.
+Assistant U.S. Attorney Jonathan Bailyn: “He spends it on jewelry.
 He spends it on clothes.
 He spends it on fancy cars.
 Andre Lorquet is someone who is almost a caricature of Miami.”

 Lorquet stole more than $4 million of COVID cash and used the money to buy this $30,900 diamond watch, a rose gold and diamond pendant with his company’s logo, and a $78,500 gold chain with 70 carats of diamonds.

-Jonathan Bailyn/Assistant U.S. Attorney: “Andre Lorquet with this fictitious business got more money than the Miami Children’s Museum.”
+Assistant U.S. Attorney Jonathan Bailyn: “Andre Lorquet with this fictitious business got more money than the Miami Children’s Museum.”

 Lorquet was sentenced to nearly six years in prison.
 Real estate broker Daniela Rendon was sentenced to three and a half years.

-Jonathan Bailyn/Assistant U.S. Attorney: “Like Andre Lorquet, she spent it on frivolities.
+Assistant U.S. Attorney Jonathan Bailyn: “Like Andre Lorquet, she spent it on frivolities.
 She rented a Bentley.
 She paid for an apartment on Biscayne Boulevard overlooking the bay.
 She paid for dermatology and cosmetic procedures.”

 Valesky Barosy submitted fake loan applications for others, in exchange for kickbacks.

-Jonathan Bailyn/Assistant U.S. Attorney: “We showed the jury Instagram messages that Valesky Barosy had sent to people where he bragged about being able to max out PPP loans.”
+Assistant U.S. Attorney Jonathan Bailyn: “We showed the jury Instagram messages that Valesky Barosy had sent to people where he bragged about being able to max out PPP loans.”

 The feds say he used the Paycheck Protection Program money to buy luxury watches, designer clothes, and this Lamborghini.
 David Hines also bought a Lamborghini using government COVID money.